KIMB-technologies/TaskTimeTerminate/README.md

 We have an install and update script for macOS and Linux &ndash; [`install.sh`](install.sh).

 The script will follow these steps (for detailed information per operating system see below).
-1. Check the installation of PHP 7.4
+1. Check the installation of PHP (version 7.4 or newer)
 2. Ask the user where to install
 3. Use git to download the programs repository
 4. Add the `ttt` command to the shell
 5. Create an background job if on Linux

 ### Manual Installation
-1. Install PHP 7.4 (only the CLI component is needed)
+1. Install PHP 7.4 or newer (only the CLI component is needed)
     - On Linux install `yad` for dialogs
     - On Windows PHP-GTK will be used (and downloaded on first run of `./cli.php r`)
     - On macOS the dialog is a native program bundle shipped in this repository